Why Does the Government Recommend Vaccination for Hepatitis B?

 Contact the Center for Vaccine Shoulder Pain Recovery Today

-To find out if you may be entitled to compensation for a shoulder injury resulting from a recent Hepatitis B vaccination, Leah Durant invites you to contact us for a free, confidential consultation.
+To find out if you may be entitled to compensation for a shoulder injury resulting from a recent Hepatitis B vaccination we invite you to contact us for a free, confidential consultation.
 Located in Washington DC, the Center for Vaccine Shoulder Pain Recovery is capable of representing individuals suffering from SIRVA injuries nationwide.